clareaulab/clareau-lab-website-old/join/index.md

 Postdocs will be employees of Memorial Sloan Kettering and be eligible for [all postdoc benefits](https://www.mskcc.org/education-training/postdoctoral/resources-postdocs/compensation-benefits-resources), including housing (four years guaranteed) and medical benefits.
-Our group offers starting salaries between \\$70,000&ndash;\\$90,000 with annual raises.
+All postdocs will be offered a starting salary between \\$70,000&ndash;\\$90,000 with annual raises.
-`$70,000-$90,000`

 ## Graduate students

 We are actively recruiting graduate students with interests in computational biology, single-cell genomics, immunotherapy, and/or molecular biology.
-Our group has several rotation projects available concerning these topics individually and interdisciplinary.
+Our group has several rotation projects available concerning these topics individually and as well as opportunities for interdisciplinary projects.
-Anyone in the Tri-I ecosystem that is interested in learning more about the group, potential projects, or a rotation should email Caleb to discuss opportunities.
-We will begin accepting rotation students in December 2023.
+Anyone in the Tri-I ecosystem, including the GSK graduate program, interested in learning more about the group, potential projects, or a rotation should email Caleb to discuss opportunities.
+We will begin accepting rotation students in Fall 2023.

 {% include section.html %}